uviclibraries/rstudio/ggplot2-data-B.md

     ## 3 Forastero              195
     ## 4 Trinitario             436

-With the code above, you now have - A dataset `chocolateData_commonBeans`: containing the chocolate bars made with the most common beans - A vector `commonBeanTypes` list of the common bean types, which will be used as the categories for the x-axis.
+With the code above, you now have:

+- A dataset `chocolateData_commonBeans`: containing the chocolate bars made with the most common beans
+- A vector `commonBeanTypes` list of the common bean types, which will be used as the categories for the x-axis.

-To make the bar plot, <u>Task 2.2.1:</u> Create a basic bar chart illustrating the frequency that chocolate bars are being made in different countries. \| Country bar was made in: `broad_bean_origin`
+#### <u>Task 2.2.1:</u> Create a basic bar chart

+Your chart will illustrate the frequency that chocolate bars are being made in different countries.

+- Country bar was made in: `broad_bean_origin`

 <details>
 <summary>